smaTc/RemotePlayDetached/README.md

 I used [Fyne](https://fyne.io/) for the GUI.

+## Features
+* Enable Remote Play Together for non-Steam applications
+* Enable Remote Play Together for Steam applications that normally don't support (e.g. added later via mod, thanks to @AkiraJkr for pointing that out)
+* CLI Support for integrations in other applications (e.g. Playnite)
+* Importing/Editing your applications in a list with the option to append launch arguments

 I created this Launcher to be able to easily start different non-Steam applications and use the remote play feature without copying files around all the time.
-Works pretty well with applications like [Redream](https://redream.io/) and [RetroArch](https://www.retroarch.com/)
+Works pretty well with applications like [Redream](https://redream.io/) and [RetroArch](https://www.retroarch.com/).
+Besides it seems that RPD also enables that feature for other Steam games if they are started with it.
+An example for this is Devil May Cry 4 with the [DDMK](https://github.com/serpentiem/ddmk)

 ## Building
 1. Install Go on your System.
 2. Clone the git repo.
 3. Navigate to that directory and execute `go run main.go` and let it pull the dependencies.
-4. Execute `go build -o YourPreferredName.DesiredExtension main.go`
+4. Execute `go build -o YourPreferredName.DesiredExtension main.go`.

 For Cross Compiling you can use [Fyne-Cross](https://fyne.io//develop/cross-compiling.html) and execute the `build.sh` File.
 (Linux only probably)